 Nevada: Color the Sky With Hot Air Balloons

 The Great Reno Balloon Race happens every September in Reno, Nevada.
 Over 100 balloons take flight each year, making it the world’s largest free hot-air ballooning event.
 With an average of 120,000 spectators every year, this race is perfect for a free, post-Labor Day event.
+The 2021 race is the 40th annual and will take place Sept.
+10-12.

 New Hampshire: Discover Ski History